 Acceptable Methods of Verification: To verify the Applicant’s telephone number, THE RA must perform items A and either B or C as listed below:

-Confirm the Applicant’s telephone number by calling it and obtaining an affirmative response sufficient to enable a reasonable person to conclude that the Applicant is reachable by telephone at the number dialled;.
+Confirm the Applicant’s telephone number by calling it and obtaining an affirmative response sufficient to enable a reasonable person to conclude that the Applicant is reachable by telephone at the number dialled.

-Confirm that the telephone number is listed as one of the Applicant’s or Parent/Subsidiary Company’s or Principal Individual’s (for business entities) telephone numbers, matching an address of one of the Applicant’s Places of Business in records provided by the applicable phone company, or, alternatively, in at least one QIIS, QGIS, or QTIS;.
+Confirm that the telephone number is listed as one of the Applicant’s or Parent/Subsidiary Company’s or Principal Individual’s (for business entities) telephone numbers, matching an address of one of the Applicant’s Places of Business in records provided by the applicable phone company, or, alternatively, in at least one QIIS, QGIS, or QTISQTIS.

 Rely on a Verified Legal Opinion or a Verified Accountant Letter to the effect that the Applicant’s telephone number, as provided, is a main phone number for the Applicant’s Place of Business.